CyberFlameGO/follow-registry/README.md

   // where to get module details from
   registry: 'https://registry.npmjs.com',

-   // where to store the sequence file
-  seqFile: '/tmp/registry-follow.seq',

   // how many sets of metadata to request concurrently
   concurrency: 50,